shapeshed/jekyll.shapeshed.com/_posts/2008-04-05-reflecting_on_two_years_in_business.md

 ---
 layout: post
 title: Reflecting on two years in business
-excerpt: "The end of the tax year marks my second full year in business.
+description: "The end of the tax year marks my second full year in business.
 Shape Shed has come a long way but there is much more to do. "
 categories: [Personal]
 ---
 ## A good choice